beginning of content

 How are heavy periods treated?

+Treatment for heavy periods will depend on the cause.
 Your doctor will recommend the best option for you.
 This will depend on:

 Self-care at home

-Consider putting together a period kit, to keep at school or work.
+Consider putting together a period kit to keep at school or work.
 This can include:

 You can care for yourself at home by: